- 2 pounds lean ground beef (90% lean)

 - Shredded cheddar cheese and thinly sliced green onions, optional

 - In a large skillet, cook beef over medium heat until no longer pink; drain.

 - Transfer to a 5-qt. slow cooker.
 Add the next nine ingredients.
 Cover and cook on low for 8-10 hours.
-Garnish individual servings with cheese if desired.
+If desired, top individual servings with cheese and green onions.
 Yield: 10 servings (2-1/2 quarts).

 "Delicious basic chili recipe.
 Sometimes I swap out one can of kidney beans for pinto or black beans, if you want more kick to it substitute a can of diced tomatoes with chilies or jalapenoes for one of the cans of diced tomatoes."